 Composer Chris Lortie (1993) gave a short description of his project:

-"Symptom of Expression is a conversation and musical exchange that happens over the course of 7 emails.
-Anyone can opt-in to participate by sending an email to the provided email address.
+"Symptom of Expression is a short film based on Eric Shirlot's poem of the same title that explores the topic of emotional projection and simulation.
+Visually and sonically, the act of transposing one's self onto another is on display here, asking to what extent we owe our selfhood to one another, and at what cost.
 Music composed by Chris Lortie.
-Poetry (Symptom of Expression) by Eric Shirlot.
+Original poetry by Eric Shirlot.
 Narrated by Jessica Aszodi.
 Directed and choreographed by Heinrich Horwitz.
 Edited by Lara Rodríguez Cruz.
-Performed by the Decoder Ensemble."
+Performed by the Decoder Ensemble.

 Automatic Text Generation